 • Joints that don’t straighten or bend fully

 The main goals of treatment are to:

 • Relieve your pain

 • Keep your joints flexible

 • Keep your joints working and you moving

 Most people begin with over-the-counter pain relievers, nonsteroidal anti-inflammatory drugs (NSAIDs), and NSAID creams that can be applied to the skin.

 Some doctors may also prescribe stronger pain relievers or inject corticosteroids into a painful, swollen joint.

-Ayurveda arthritis treatment includes modalities that help to relieve pain and stiffness.
+Ayurveda treatment for pain management in arthritis includes modalities that help to relieve pain and stiffness.
 It also aids in the restoration of joint functions.
-A combination of panchakarma, rejuvenation knee therapy and medicines will benefit patients by improving routine activities and will be easily accessible, effective, and cost-effective.
+A combination of panchakarma, rejuvenation knee therapy, and medicines will benefit patients by improving routine activities and will be easily accessible, effective, and cost-effective.